Schools with Phlebotomy Classes & Programs

 Bucks County Community College

-Bucks County Community College, a public two-year school, prepares students for the range of employment responsibilities including drawing blood and processing the specimens.
+Bucks County Community College, a public two-year school, prepares students for a range of employment responsibilities, including drawing blood and processing specimens.

-Comprising 17 credits, the program includes courses in medical terminology; basic human anatomy; medical law and ethics; and phlebotomy procedures and techniques.
-Following the completion of the phlebotomy classes and externship, students are eligible to sit for the certification exam.
+The program consists of 17 credits and includes courses in medical terminology, basic human anatomy, medical law and ethics, and phlebotomy procedures and techniques.
+After completing the phlebotomy classes and externship, students are eligible to sit for the certification exam.

 • Location: Newtown, PA